NATIONAL CBD DAY

 Anthony Rizzo – 1989

-At first base, Rizzo has played in Major League Baseball since 2007 when he was drafted by the Red Sox.
+The Red Sox drafted the first baseman into the MLB in 2007.
 He has also played for the San Diego Padres and Chicago Cubs.